payamsiabd/M3T-FFM/README.md

 ## 👤 Author

 **Payam Abdisarabshali** – Ph.D.
-Student, Electrical Engineering, SUNY Buffalo
+Student, Electrical Engineering, The State University of New York at Buffalo

 For questions or collaborations, feel free to contact via GitHub or [Google Scholar](https://scholar.google.com/citations?user=ksQpR00AAAAJ&hl=en).

----

-Enjoy exploring the future of federated foundation models! 🚀